I'm 24, Make $70,000 A Year & My Rent In Atlanta Is $650 A Month

 Welcome to Money Diaries where we are tackling the ever-present taboo that is money.
 We're asking real people how they spend their hard-earned money during a seven-day period — and we're tracking every last dollar.

-Today: a risk and insights analyst who makes $70,000 and spends some of her money this week on a jasmine bouquet scented candle.
+Today: an analyst who makes $70,000 and spends some of her money this week on a jasmine bouquet scented candle.

-Today: a risk and insights analyst who makes $70,000 and spends some of her money this week on a jasmine bouquet scented candle.
+Today: an analyst who makes $70,000 and spends some of her money this week on a jasmine bouquet scented candle.

 Age: 24